Chung Ha

 Kim Chung-ha (born Kim Chan-mi, February 9, 1996), known mononymously as Chung Ha (stylized in all caps), is a South Korean singer, dancer and choreographer.
 She finished fourth in Mnet's girl group survival show Produce 101, becoming a member of the resulting girl group I.O.I.
 Following the dissolution of I.O.I in 2017, Chung Ha debuted as a solo artist with the extended play Hands on Me.

 Early life and education

 Chung Ha was born as Kim Chan-mi on February 9, 1996, in Seoul.
 Known by her English name Annie Kim, she lived in Dallas, Texas, for eight years before returning to South Korea to become a singer.
 As a result, she speaks both English and Korean.
 She graduated from Sejong University, majoring in dance.
 She auditioned for YG Entertainment and was a JYP Entertainment trainee prior to joining MNH Entertainment.
 Kim trained for three years before debuting, and had been dancing for 6–7 years.
 She revealed that she almost quit attending dance classes at some point due to financial issues.
-Now, however, she has become a famous solo artist and has become a representative of "Summer."
-She has received many love calls at summer events such as Waterbomb.